 Attaining Spiritual Peace

-The word ‘spiritual’ is from the Latin spiritus, meaning ‘of breath or wind’.
-Peace can be defined as ‘freedom from disquieting thoughts’.
-Spiritual peace therefore literally means ‘breath that is free from disquieting thoughts’.
+What is spiritual peace and how do we attain it?
+The word ‘spiritual’ is from the Latin spiritus, meaning ‘of breath’.
+Peace is ‘freedom from disquieting thoughts’.
+Spiritual peace therefore means ‘breath that is free from disquieting thoughts’.

-“The average person has 2,000 to 3,000 thoughts a day, and 60 percent of the average person’s thoughts are in chaos.
-The superstar (athlete) has 1,100 to 1,300 thoughts a day.
+“The average person has 2,000 to 3,000 thoughts a day.
+60 percent of the these are in chaos.
+The superstar athlete has only 1,100 to 1,300 thoughts a day.
 They eliminate worry, envy, jealousy, embarrassment and anger.
-The superstar thinks a lot less and holds a thought longer.”
+The superstar thinks a lot less and holds a thought longer.” – Performance coach Jim Fannin

 Using Jim Fannin’s description of an athletic superstar, we can be our own spiritual superstars by doing two things:

-- Think a lot less
+1. Think a lot less

-- Hold a thought longer
+2. Hold a thought longer

-Think a lot less
+How to think a lot less

 1. “If you can’t say something nice, then don’t say anything at all.”

-Your mind is probably a lot like mine.
-If it’s not allowed to speak negative thoughts, it will figure out that it’s better off thinking other thoughts that it can vocalise.
 By controlling our tongue, we can discipline our thoughts.
 Try this for just one day.
 I did, and that day I hardly spoke at all!
 If you think about people who are spiritual masters, you’ll probably find that they speak little, and when they do they speak gently.

 2. Stop watching TV

 This is a very simple form of meditation in which you just have to sit still for about 10 minutes a day.
 When you find a thought floating into your mind, observe it from a distance and let it float out again.
 One easy way to have a still mind to to light a candle and watch the flame.
-The mind can hold only one idea at a time and when it’s focused on the dancing light, other thoughts are less likely to intrude.
+The mind can hold only one idea at a time.
+So when it’s focused on the dancing light, other thoughts are less likely to intrude.

-Hold a thought longer
+How to hold a thought longer

 1. Read and reflect